DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: data

-Dark matter haloes are identified using the friends-of-friends (FOF) algorithm \citep{1985ApJ...292..371D} with a linking length of 0.2 times the mean interparticle separation.
-Subhaloes and their evolutionary histories are further processed using the Hierarchical Bound-Tracing (HBT+) algorithm \citep{2012MNRAS.427.2437H, 2018MNRAS.474..604H}, which operates in the time domain to track the evolution of each halo throughout the simulation.
+Dark matter halos are identified using the friends-of-friends algorithm \citep{1985ApJ...292..371D} with a linking length of 0.2 times the mean interparticle separation.
+Subhalos and their evolutionary histories are further processed using the Hierarchical Bound-Tracing (HBT+) algorithm \citep{2012MNRAS.427.2437H, 2018MNRAS.474..604H}, which operates in the time domain, to track the evolution of each halo throughout the simulation.
 The minimum number of particles in a subhalo is set to 20, corresponding to a minimum halo mass of approximately $7.5 \times 10^9 h^{-1} M_\odot$.
-The HBT+ code provides high-quality subhalo catalogues and a robust merger tree by following the most-bound particle even if a subhalo is no longer resolved.
+The HBT+ code provides high-quality subhalo catalogs and a robust merger tree by following the most bound particle, even if a subhalo is no longer resolved.